 - Introduce your student teacher to as many colleagues and support staff as possible. - Encourage your student teacher to spend some time socializing in the teacher's lounge.
 Many student teachers are hesitant to invite themselves into an established group, especially at lunchtime.
 Some of them may solve the problem by eating alone in the classroom.
 If this is the case, you can ease the way with an emphatic invitation to join you and your friends. - Discourage extensive socializing.
 The student teacher is here to learn.
 For some, it is very tempting to remain in the teacher's lounge reading or chatting.
 Most of their time should be spent in your classroom. - Arrange for and encourage your student teacher to observe other teachers. - Make sure your student teacher participates in all faculty, staff, and other appropriate meetings. - Help your student teacher get to know the school support staff.
-Remember to introduce her to custodians, cafeteria workers, playground aides, etc. - The edTPA must be completed in the first placement.
+Remember to introduce them to custodians, cafeteria workers, playground aides, etc. - edTPA must be completed during student teaching.
 Student teachers will need your assistance, particularly with the video portion.
+If you would like more information on edTPA, please talk to the student teachers' college supervisor.